paula22on/opencv-pybcn/gender_and_age_detection/README.md

 **Remember to activate your virtual environment before running the script.**

+## Download Pre-trained models
+You can download the models in this link: https://drive.google.com/drive/folders/1vArdzzYsDOhstLSggxQUcbrYWQ62jmuI?usp=drive_link

 ## Code Structure

 - `gender_and_age_detection.py` (empty): This file serves as the main project directory.